-always\expand\runfarm
+always\expand\run\farm

-When yes (the default behavior when not given) the number of instances of each type (see f1.16xlarges etc. below) are launched every time you run launchrunfarm.
+When true (the default behavior when not given) the number of instances of each type (see f1.16xlarges etc. below) are launched every time you run launchrunfarm.

-When no, launchrunfarm looks for already existing instances that match run\farm\tag and treat f1.16xlarges (and other 'instance-type' values below) as a total count.
+When false, launchrunfarm looks for already existing instances that match run\farm\tag and treat f1.
+16xlarges (and other 'instance-type' values below) as a total count.